-2021 Tier 1 Call for Projects
+20212022 Tier 1 Call for Projects

-2021 Tier 1 Call for Projects applications must be received by OCTA no later than 5:00 p.m. on Thursday, May 6, 2021.
+20212022 Tier 1 Call for Projects applications must be received by OCTA no later than 5:00 p.m. on Thursday, May 6, 2021June 16, 2022.
 Projects that do not award construction contracts by June 30, 2022 will not be considered.
 OCTA allocates funds on July 1 of each year.
 Tier 1 projects are not eligible for delay requests; please refer to Precept 17 for additional information.
 Funds will become available upon execution of a letter agreement.
+Projects that do not award construction contracts by December 31, 2023 will not be considered.

 After Tier 1 applications are reviewed by OCTA, an advisory panel will review and rank projects.
-Following a review by the ECAC, a recommended priority list of projects will be forwarded to the OCTA Board for approval in summer 2021.
+Following a review by the ECAC, a recommended priority list of projects will be forwarded to the OCTA Board for approval in summerfall 2021 2022.
 Funds allocated for projects are final once approved by the OCTA Board.
 No additional funds will be allocated to the project.
 Grantees are responsible for any costs exceeding the allocated amount.